dotnet-presentations/build-2025-lab305/README.md

-# Building a .NET MAUI Blazor Hybrid App
+# Mini Workshop: Building a .NET MAUI Blazor Hybrid App

 In this workshop, you'll build a hybrid mobile and desktop application using the .NET MAUI Blazor Hybrid template.
 This template combines a Blazor Web App and a .NET MAUI app, sharing UI components through a Razor Class Library (RCL).
 By the end of this 75-minute workshop, you'll have a functional app that displays data, navigates between pages, and uses platform-specific features.